 The practice of vendor due diligence tends to be a question of deal size in Vietnam.
 For smaller deals, typically growth capital, buy-side due diligence is the standard.
 However, for larger transactions usually in the form of trade sales, majority deals or buyouts, and where a sell-side financial adviser has been appointed to run a competitive process, it is very common to have a vendor due diligence report.
 Without this, it can be difficult for the sell-side advisers to maintain deal momentum.

 PE investors are a sophisticated investor class often preferring more complex and financially engineered investment structures, such as convertible loans or preference shares, to straight equity.
 Other investors seek to structure their shareholdings via interposed regional or offshore special purpose vehicles (SPVs) to optimise tax and benefit from flexible legal systems.
-In addition to this, the bigger buyout funds will utilise IRR-enhancing multi-layered offshore structures to allow for various level of debt and inter-creditor subordination.
+In addition to this, the bigger buyout funds will utilise internal rates of return (IRR)-enhancing multi-layered offshore structures to allow for various levels of debt and inter-creditor subordination.

-The most common deals are minority investments usually sub-USD20 million, which are growth capital-driven deals and are funded by unleveraged equity, mainly because (a) onshore acquisition finance is unavailable, and (b) smaller offshore PE funds are seldom in a position to leverage their balance sheets or cross collateralise their existing portfolios to raise cheaper offshore debt.
+The most common deals are minority investments usually sub-USD20 million, which are growth capital-driven deals funded by unleveraged equity, mainly because (i) onshore acquisition finance is unavailable; and (ii) smaller offshore PE funds are seldom in a position to leverage their balance sheets or cross-collateralise their existing portfolios to raise cheaper offshore debt.
 Larger buyout funds (for deals usually in excess of USD100 million) tend to leverage their equity through multiple layers of structurally subordinated debt.

 Minimum Share Quotas